chaminator-lab/airgeddon-captive-portal/README.md

-Once that is done go to the html file and change the action tag of the login form to point to check.htm file as such <form action = "check.htm"> .
+Once that is done go to the html file and change the action tag of the login form to point to check.htm .

 # CHECK.HTM  is where the bash magic happends
 Now you need the check.htm , for a simple attack like the one here you can copy the default check.htm file in /tmp/www/ to another directory and modify it